top of page

 Luxury Desert Camp offers guests the chance to stay in Mars-style domes in the middle of the desert, perfect for star gazing.
 A stay here feels a bit more disconnected than the other larger camps where you're surrounded by other tents and facilities.

-At Thousand Nights Camp, guests stay in traditional Bedouin wool tents equipped with twin beds, table, chairs, air conditioning and a private open air bathroom.
+At Thousand Nights Camp, guests stay in traditional Bedouin wool tents equipped with twin beds, a table, chairs, air conditioning and a private open air bathroom.
 The lobby is housed in a picturesque structure that looks like a desert castle.
 Facilities on site include a restaurant, pool and outdoor movies under the stars in the evenings.

 We stayed in one of these desert tents at the Thousand Nights Camp.